Basir-ku/Thesis_Code/README.md

 3. DeepModel_2 notebook focuses on predicting warm and cold winter 2mT temperature from autumn North Atlantic sea surface temperatures (SST).

+#### Please note that this repository does not contain the core analysis of my thesis for privacy reason.